ssom191/AdventureWorks_ProductAnalytics_SQL/README.md

 ---

+## SQL Methods Used

+SQL was primarily used to explore and validate the underlying transactional data before analysis through the SSAS cube.

+### Methods
+- Complex Joins (INNER JOIN, self joins for bundle analysis)
+- Aggregations and Profitability Calculations (SUM, AVG, GROUP BY)
+- Revenue, Cost, and Profit Margin calculations
+- Product Bundling Analysis using self joins and transaction pairing
+- Regional and Seasonal Trend Analysis
+- Ranking and sorting high- and low-performing products

+---

 ## ETL Pipeline (SSIS)

 The ETL process extracted data from the AdventureWorks OLTP database and transformed it into a clean analytical warehouse.